Updated January 2025–Are you curious about exploring other parts of Ireland outside of Dublin?

 Historians say that the tomb’s precise alignment with the sun suggests the site was also used as a calendar in ancient times.

 Other ways to see Newgrange is by guided tour.
-They include the tour by Hilltop Treks, Boyne Valley Tours, and Newgrange Tours by Mary Gibbons.
+They include this tour provided by Hilltop Treks and the popular Newgrange Tours by Mary Gibbons.

 The Hill of Tara – this was once a ceremonial/inauguration site for Ireland’s high kings.
 The area, while not as popular as Newgrange, consists of numerous monuments and earthworks dating from the Neolithic Period through the Iron Age.